osmcode/osmium-filter/README.md

 ## Building

 Get and build NativeJIT first.
+Installing NativeJIT with "make install" does not work currently.

-Then:
+Then in the osmium-filter directory:

     mkdir build
     cd build
     cmake ..
     make

-You'll probably have to set the include paths libs for NativeJIT on the `cmake` command line or using `ccmake` for this to work.
+You'll have to set the include paths and libs for NativeJIT on the `cmake` command line or using `ccmake` for this to work.

 The `osmium-filter` binary is created in the `src` directory.